Lathe of Scray

 The remainder of the Lathe formed the Upper Division.

 The Quarter Sessions of the county were held at both Canterbury, for East Kent and at Maidstone for West Kent.
 The Lower Division of Scray belonged to West Kent and the Upper Division to East Kent.
 Scray was the only Lathe that was divided between the two major divisions of the county.
 For the purpose of Petty Sessions the Hundreds of Calehill, Chart And Longbridge, Felborough, and Wye were attached to Shepway.
-When by the Great Reform Act of 1832 the parliamentary representation of the county of Kent was increased and the county was divided in two, the above division of the county was used.
+When by the Great Reform Act 1832 the parliamentary representation of the county of Kent was increased and the county was divided in two, the above division of the county was used.

 Although not formally abolished, hundreds and lathes fell out of usage at the end of the 19th century.

 The Lathe of Scray has an area of 260,510 acres (407 sq. miles).